artsandmetaphysics/goodlifeodyssey/_notes/the-iliad.md

 The poem is about 16,000 lines of hexameter verse in the ancient Greek, and is split into 24 books.

-1. The Rage of Achilles; Thetis appeals to Zeus
+1. Agamemnon and Achilles Quarrel; Thetis appeals to Zeus
 2. Agamemnon Tests the Troops; The Great Gathering of Armies
 3. Helen Reviews the Champions; Paris and Menelaus Duel
-4. The Truce Erupts in War
+4. Zeus and Hera Bicker; The Truce Erupts in War
 5. Diomedes Fights the Gods
 6. Hector Returns to Troy
 7. Ajax Duels with Hector